 green deer study markings).
 After 1.4 miles

 where you will pass a high mountain campsite on the right.
-0.1 miles past the campsite the trail will climb a steep rock scree.
-At the top of the scree stay left and continue around the knob to the white rocks lookout.
+Pass the campsite where shortly the trail will climb a steep rock scree.
+At the top of the scree stay left and continue around the knob to the Opa Lookout.
 Note: The white blazes on the top of the scree are faded and hard to see.
-Return 0.3 miles to the blue blazed Tuscarora
+Return to the blue blazed Tuscarora

 Trail to continue the hike.